Back button

 I realized it’s not wrong to prefer working at night.
 Burning the midnight oil makes me feel more creative, accomplished, and overall much happier.

 That’s when I started researching the causes of high productivity at night and enjoyed the full benefits of being a night owl.
+If you find yourself thriving during these hours, you might explore online part-time positions that offer the flexibility to work when you're most productive.

 So, in this article, I do my best to answer all the questions you might have about working at night, offering my perspective and experience and including some medical and neuroscience stats that prove our night owl brains are something we should embrace.